cs315-s24/cs315-s24.github.io/_assignments/project03.md

 ## Rubric

-1. 80 points: automated test cases
+1. 80 points: automated test cases.
+You may need to `git pull` in the tests repo.
 1. 5 points: clean repo (no build products) which compiles and links successfully
 1. 15 points: code quality: consistent formatting, no dead or redundant code, no unnecessarily complex code, readable comments